"I got a citation! What do I do?"

 "What if I am not guilty of the alleged offense?"

-- Call 281-351-7894 and request a "Pre-Trial" hearing so you can meet with a prosecutor, review the evidence, and decide whether you want a "Bench Trial" before a judge or a jury trial.
+- Come by or call 281-351-7894 and request a "Pre-Trial" hearing so you can meet with a prosecutor, review the evidence, and decide whether you want a "Bench Trial" before a judge or a jury trial.

 "Can I avoid a conviction without going to trial?"